-Do you need a master's or PhD to work in data science?
+Do you need a masters or PhD to work in data science?

-But do employers prefer data scientists to have a master's degree, or do you need to earn a PhD to work in data science?
-In this guide, learn what you need to succeed in this field.
+But does your dream data science role require a master's degree, or PhD?
+In this guide, learn what you need to succeed in this hot field.

 Industry demands for data scientists